Iamnotagenius/mvnsearch.nvim/README.md

             }
             rows = 30, -- Items per page
             -- Determines declaration string (<?xml ...?>) in pom.xml.
 It can be either:
-            -- a function - called without arguments and it should return declaration string (it replaces ...)
             -- a string - simply replaces ...
-            -- a table - inserts key="value" for each entry in table to declaration string xml_declaration = {
+            -- a table - inserts key="value" for each entry in table to declaration string -- a function - called with a filename argument, should return declaration string or table xml_declaration = {
                 version = "1.0",
                 encoding = "UTF-8"